revoconner/Fixup-Redirector-Unreal/README.md

 ## How to use
 1. In your poject folder put the plugin folder in the folder called Plugins (Create the Plugins folder if it does not exist) </br></br> ![image](https://github.com/user-attachments/assets/c531554b-cced-4bb1-929e-f8c0a34531f0) </br>

-2. When you open your .uproject it will ask to compile the project (make sure you have VS set up properly)
+2. When you open your .uproject it will ask to compile the project (make sure you have VS set up properly)<br/>
 3. Run the python file from output log as shown in the image, make sure to set it to python from cmd </br></br>
 ![image](https://github.com/user-attachments/assets/04706f52-b86f-46ca-9668-0d7880e94e3d)